AndersParkHansen/Readme-Robot/README.md

 ## TODO

 - Change the script to read the content of files affected by a commit instead of a hardcoded `index.js` file.
+- Understand the inner workings of Github pull requests, merge requests and branches better.